 Whenever possible, we also offer at-home sleep studies, with equipment that will collect information that your sleep doctor interprets to make a diagnosis.
 Whether your sleep study takes place at home or in our state-of-the-art sleep center, one of our providers will meet with you afterwards to go over your results and make a recommendation for treatment.

 Don't wait another day to take the first step in treating a dangerous sleep disorder.
 Call us at (815) 477-7350 or request an appointment online today.
-We have three convenient locations in South Barrington, Illinois, Algonquin, and Crystal Lake.

 What To Expect During Your Sleep Study